 Community planting days

-TCCS works with volunteer groups who wish to plant and care for trees in public parks.
+We work with volunteer groups who wish to plant and care for trees in public parks.
 A map of existing urban parks and places volunteer groups and information on how to start a new group is available here.